baranov-V-V/HashTable/README.md

 #### Fifth

 There are fewer empty bucket than in the previous one but the distribution is rather bad: peaks with more than 30 elems in one bucket appear often.
-In can be clearly seen in following graph\n
+In can be clearly seen in following graph\
 <img src="Pictures\HistFunc5.JPG" width="640" height="450px">

 <img src="Pictures\GraphFunc5.JPG" width="640" height="450px">